-A few points are specific to the online résumé.
+Here are a few points specific to the online résumé that you may want to consider.
 These include:

 - Timing is everything.
 Most large job sites list résumés chronologically and recruiters often look at the most current postings.
 Consequently, it's a good idea to re-post your résumé on a weekly basis.

 - Going public.
 Once you have posted it, consider your résumé a public document that is outside your control.
 Even the private résumé databanks and traditional mailouts do not always let you dictate who can and cannot look at your résumé.

 - Hint: Instead of putting your home address and phone number on the résumé, consider renting a post office box and getting a voice mail account during your job search.
 Cancel both when your search is over.